Supertranslations in the bulk of spacetime

 \textbf{Definition 1:} \textit{In a given coordinate system $x^\mu$, the residual gauge transformation is defined from any scalar function $H(x^\mu)$ such that $\td H(x^\mu)$ is a null vector. }

-Supertranslations are defined as the set of all residual gauge transformations modulo rescalings.
-In asymptotically flat spacetimes, they can be specified using a normalized timelike coordinate $t$ at infinity, such that $(\frac{\p}{\p t})^2=-1$ there.
+Supertranslations are defined as the set of all residual gauge transformations modulo rescaling.
+In asymptotically flat spacetimes, they can be specified using a normalized timelike coordinate $t$ at infinity.
 A supertranslation can be defined as follows:

 \textbf{Definition 2:} \textit{In a given coordinate system $(t,x^i)$, a supertranslation is defined from any scalar function $h(x^i)$ such that $\td (t+h)$ is a null vector. }